-In Japan, LTC is paid by a mandatory insurance premium for the over 40s (the age at which individuals tend to face some old age care need in their household), which is matched with similar tax revenue funding, and a 10% user co-payment.
+In Japan, LTC is paid by a mandatory insurance premium for the over 40s (the age at which individuals tend to face some old age care need in their household), which is match with similar tax revenue funding, and consider a 10% user co-payment.
 Premiums are approximately one percent of income for those aged 40-64 years.

 Entitlement is only needs tested by a medical doctor upon which a LTC board decides.
-However, as in Germany, the model faces issues with regards to its sustainability, and since 2000, expenditures have tripled from ¥3.6 trillion in 2000 to ¥10.7 trillion in 2017, with expectations of it rising to ¥15 trillion by 2025 (Plackett, 2022).
-To make LTC more affordable, it has excluded meal costs from 2005 and increased cost-sharing to 20% for more affluent users from 2015.

-Korea is another example of a social insurance scheme where the contribution rate for LTCI is 8.5% of health insurance premiums in 2019 (increased from 7.38% in 2018).
+However, as in Germany, the model faces issues with regards to its sustainability, and since 2000, expenditures have tripled raised from \$3.6 trillion in 2000 to \$10.7 trillion in 2017, could \$15 trillion by 2025 (Plackett, 2022).
+To make it more affordable it has excluded meal costs from 2005, increased cost -sharing to 20% for more affluent users from 2015.
+In Korea, is another example of social insurance scheme where the contribution rate for LTCI is 8.5% of health insurance premiums in 2019 (increased from 7.38% in 2018).
 In other words, anyone who pays NHI contribution pays LTCI contribution.
 The contribution is exempted for the poor.
-Because the NHI contribution is 6.46% of wages, the contribution for LTCI was about 0.55% of wages (6.46 X 8.51) in 2019.
+Because the NHI contribution is 6.46% of wage, the contribution for LTCI was about 0.55% of wage (6.46 X 8.51) in 2019.
 The contribution rate started at 4.05% of the health insurance contribution in 2008, increased to 4.78% in 2009, and to 6.55% in 2010-2017.
 Since 2017, LTCI has experienced an annual increasing deficit (Figure 1).
 As a result, the financial sustainability of LTCI is a serious concern.
 The financing mix of LTCI consists of contributions (60-65%), tax subsidies (20%), and co-payment by service users, which is 20% for institutional services, 15% for home-based services, and 15% for welfare equipment.
 The coinsurance rate for institutional care is higher than that for home-based care in order to promote de-institutionalization and community-based care.
-There is a 40% co-payment discount for those in the 25-50% income guartile and 60% discount for those in the lowest (0-25%) income quartile.
+There is a 40% copayment discount for those in the 25-50% income guartile and 60% discount for those in the lowest (0-25%) income quartile.
 Co-payment is exempted for the beneficiaries of the Medical Aid program, which is a public assistance program for the poor.
 Informal care is not covered by LTCI, in other words, LTCI covers LTC only when LTC is provided by formal care providers.

-In 2019, Singapore introduced mandatory LTC coverage for all eligible adults aged 30 under a scheme known as CareShield Life (Fong and Borowsky, 2021).
+Singapore in 2019 has introduced a mandatory LTC coverage for all eligible adults aged 30 under a scheme known as CareShield Life (Fong and Borowsky, 2021).
 CareShield Life was introduced to avoid the limitations of a previous private insurance market (as discussed below).
 Women are required to pay higher premiums than men for identical benefits.
 The benefits provided under CareShield Life are modest in both absolute and relative terms.
-The cash pay-out of S\$600 (if claimed within a year of policy and only provides benefits when in older age) exhibits three ADL's or more.
+The cash pay-out of S\$600 (if claimed within a year of policy and only provides benefits when older age exhibits three ADL's or more.

 In Israel, the Long-Term Care Insurance Program (LTCIP) is a social insurance administered by the National Insurance Institute (NII) since 1988.
-The program is mandatory, based on payroll contributions and providing home-based personal care services, and only provides supports rather than cash subsidies, and supports are delivered by multiple for-profit and not-for-profit organizations (Asislovitch, 2013).
+That is its mandatory, based on payroll contributions and providing home-based personal care services, and only provides supports rather than cash subsidies, and supports are delivered by multiple for-profit and not-for-profit organizations (Asislovitch, 2013).
 Eligibility is restricted to individuals that pass a needs test and hence exceed a specific score which accounts for existence of support in the household.

-6.1.2 National and Local Tax Funded Models
+6.1.2 National and Local Tax funded models